-NOTE: The above data is the nominal motor current at full load.
-At full load, it is not unusual for the hoist to draw in excess of the values listed when lifting.
-It is critical to ensure that the voltage at the reversing contactor does not drop below 10% of the nominal voltage while lifting a load.
+\At full load, it is not unusual for the hoist to draw in excess of the values listed when lifting.
+It is critical to ensure that the voltage at the hoist contactor does not drop below 10% of the nominal voltage of the hoist while it is lifting a load.
 Low voltage will result in higher amp draw, damage to the hoist, and potential fire hazards.
-Yale Hoists is not responsible for any damages caused by an inadequate power source.
+Little Mule is not responsible for any damages caused by an inadequate power source. \\The 1HP, 115/230V models must have a dedicated power circuit rated for at least 20A, 125V when they are wired for 115V.
+It is not unusual for these models to draw up to 20 amps at 115V when lifting at rated capacity.